Dubai's Clock Tower History

 We used three primitive techniques to implement the Clock Tower.
 We hired about 30 workers to do the implementation and mix the (concrete) in a large bowl where concrete mixers were’t available.

-That a complex project, as Dubai's Clocktower was, could be built without major resources is a remarkable achievement.
-The Clocktower was completed by the end of 1964 according to Ziki Homsi but there are no official records as to its building.
-There appears to have been no official opening.
+That a complex project, as Dubai's Clock Tower was, could be built without major resources is a remarkable achievement.
+Dubai's Clock Tower was completed by the end of 1965 according to Ziki Homsi.
+There are no official records on the Clock Tower's construction.
+There appears to have been no official opening of Dubai's Clock Tower.

 Unwashed beach sand had been used for making the concrete, a common practice in Dubai in those days.
 Beach sand contains salt which allows water to find its way through the concrete and corrode the internal reinforcing steel.
 Corrosion then builds up causing the concrete covering to crack.
 The structure deteriorates over time.
 This is commonly called "concrete cancer".
 By 1972 urgent repairs were necessary.
 Defective material was removed, corroded steel structure repaired and encased in a new "skin".
 The Clock was refurbished (said to have been Seiko who did the work) and the Clock Tower restored to its former glory.
 However problems continued requiring ongoing repairs until the Clock Tower was again refurbished in 1982.
-The original clock has also been replaced
+However it appears severe structural deterioration necessitated a complete reconstruction of the Clock Tower

-Around 1982, Dubai's Clocktower Roundabout became an obstacle to Dubai's growing road traffic.
-An underpass providing a direct route Hamriya was built plus additional roads for traffic heading for Deira and the Airport.
+Around 1982, Dubai's Clock Tower Roundabout became an obstacle to Dubai's growing road traffic.
+An underpass providing a direct route Hamriyah was built plus additional roads for traffic heading for Deira and the Airport.